duxingzhe/algorithm-notes/README.md

 Study for Algorithm

-The main reference book is MIT *Introduction to Algorithm*
+The main reference book is MIT *Introduction to Algorithm*.

+And I also read some videos which is the open course of this book.